By SayGames

 Pirate Raid: Caribbean Battle

-Pirate Raid: Caribbean Battle is a challenged games app that is free with in-app purchases.
-With a 4.3/5 rating from 190.6K reviews, it faces significant user friction.
-Users particularly appreciate core game concept, though excessive advertising remains a common concern.
+Pirate Raid: Caribbean Battle is a struggling games app that is free with in-app purchases.
+With a 4.3/5 rating from 190.9K reviews, it struggles with user retention.
+Users particularly appreciate core pirate-themed gameplay loop provides an engaging and fun experience for casual players, though excessive forced advertisements interrupt gameplay sessions and degrade the overall user experience significantly remains a common concern.

 What is Pirate Raid: Caribbean Battle?